 Are algae in fish tank good or bad?
 How to get rid of algae in fish tank naturally?

-A little algae in the tank wouldn’t hurt but when it becomes too much, getting rid of algae in aquariums is the only fix!
+Little algae in the tank wouldn’t hurt, but getting rid of algae in aquariums is the only fix!

-How to get rid of Algae in fish tank naturally?
-This process is a multistep one which requires time.
+How to get rid of Algae in a fish tank naturally?
+This process is a multistep one that requires time.
 Avoid using algaecides as they only cover up the symptoms of eliminating the conditions that cause algae growth.

-Plus, we only want to remove algae from aquarium via natural methods.
+Plus, we only want to remove algae from the aquarium via natural methods.

 As soon as algae become a huge problem in the aquarium, a water test will not always be conclusive in determining the cause of the outbreak or algae bloom.